wormhole-foundation/wormhole/wormhole_chain/design/roadmap.md

 ## Governance
 While block production will initially be PoA, the governance mechanism is intended to launch with on-chain voting in a PoS system.

-In order to vote, users will have to transfer and stake $HOLE tokens from another chain.
+In order to vote, users will have to transfer and stake $WORM tokens from another chain.
 The on-chain voting process should otherwise be quite similar to other Cosmos chains.

 ## New Cross-Chain Functionality